mnorko/caffe/README.md

 5. For networks and code that test the spatial transformer network on MNIST, see examples/mnist.
 Further documentation provided within the folder

+6. Files for creating the lmdb data for COCO-Text is found in `$CAFFE_ROOT/examples/coco/create_data`.
+The documentation on how to create the lmdb folders is included within that folder.

 ### Python Layers for Caffe

 All of the new caffe layers that were written for the combined text detector and reader are in /examples/pycaffe/layers.